sndik16/light-GG/README.md

 # Light-GG

+Author: Maria Babakhanyan Stone

+This project is exploratory and intentionally minimal.

 **Light-GG** is a lightweight, unit-agnostic Python utility for constructing 2D coordinate grids using only 1D axes and NumPy broadcasting.